beskay/universal-base-migration/scripts/snapshot/README.md

 ## Next Steps

-After generating the snapshot, you can use the output file to:
+After generating the snapshot, you can use the data to:
 1. Generate claim amounts in the claim-amount directory
 2. Create a Merkle tree in the merkle directory